DANGER! DANGER!

 • Unprofessional service providers

-• Free-book scammers with sob stories/Pirates
+• Free-book scammers with sob stories

 The general rules of hiring someone to provide a service or doing business with a company or individual hold true in the fiction writing industry.
 Do your research before signing a contract or giving money to anyone.
 Keep your eyes open for red flags.
 When in doubt, stay away.